 - Pin this Trader Joe’s charcuterie board for later!

 All of the ingredients you’ll see below came from Trader Joe’s (one of my favorite places for different types of cheese), so if you have one near you, you can get exactly the same components, but don’t worry if you don’t!
-While these are Trader Joe’s charcuterie boards, they are made out of everyday ingredients that can be found at just about any grocery store.
+While there are some items specific to Trader Joe’s, they are made out of everyday ingredients that can be found at just about any grocery store.

 And, just like my Mediterranean charcuterie board, I think that cheese boards are meant to be different each time, so make them your own.
 Use your favorite varieties of meats and cheese, seasonal fruits and veggies, and using stuff that you already have, and most importantly?
 Don’t stress, you can do this!